 Stainless Steel Material

-Stainless Steel items are suggested for high humidity environments such as outdoors, bathrooms, and sometimes kitchens.
+Stainless Steel items are recommended for high humidity or wet environments such as outdoors, bathrooms, and kitchens.

-uncoated stainless.
-Normally you will want to have all items on your order made of stainless steel, OR all items made of steel.
+Normally, you will want all items on your order made of stainless steel, OR all items made of steel.

-When specifying projection on the rods and/or the Double Brackets, be sure you have allowed enough space between
+When specifying projection on the rods and/or double brackets, be sure to allow enough space between the two rods.

 Maximum Suggested Spans

-For example, a 130" rod using a middle bracket in the center would have 2 spans of 65".
+For example, a 130" rod with one middle bracket would have 2 spans of 65".
 A 90" rod with no middle bracket would have a span of 90".

-These are used with our Passing brackets, please order rings 1/2" larger than the rod size.
-(1 1/4" rods should use
+These are used with our Bypass brackets, please order the C-ring indicated for your rod size.